RTEMS/rtems-docs/user/tools/tester.rst

                         --enable-tests --enable-rtemsbsp=erc32
     $ make

-Add the -j option to the make command with the number of cores to run the build parallel where it can.
+Add the `-j` option to the make command with the number of cores to run a parallel build.

 Building all the tests takes time and it uses more disk so be patient.
-When finished all the tests will be built and ready to run.
+When finished all the tests will have been built.
+Some BSPs may require a post-build process to be run on the RTEMS ELF executable to create an image suitable for execution.
+This can be built into the configuration script and the tester will perform a pre-test command to covert the executable to a suitable format for your target.

 Before running all the tests it is a good idea to run the ``hello`` test.
 The ``hello`` test is an RTEMS version of the classic "Hello World" example and running it shows you have a working tool chain and build of RTEMS ready to run the tests.
-Using the run command:
+Using the run with the ERC32 BSP the command is:

 .. code-block:: shell